Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

     caption: [Homing at the board]
 )
 Our clue detection CNN runs inside the "Clue_Detect" state only when the robot is facing the board and is close enough.
 By doing so, we can avoid unexpected behavior, and maximize the chance of predicting right clue.
 In each driving state, we have a blue board contour detection function which returns true above certain area threshold.
 When that becomes true, the robot transitions to the "Clue_Detect" state.
-We use PID and face to the board, run the CNN, and the robot moves closer to the board until the CNN function returns a string.
+We use PID and face to the board, run the CNN, and move the robot closer to the board until the CNN function returns a valid letters.
 Once the letters are detected, the robot sends it to the score tracker, face away from the clue board, and transitions to the next state depending on the clue type.
-We implemented downtime after the clue detection because the robot sometimes caught the board again and got stuck in "Clue Detect" state.\
+We implemented downtime after the clue detection because the robot sometimes catch the board again and gets stuck in "Clue Detect" state.\

 == Clue Detection